dream-oyh/TimeAwareRNN/README.md

 - [x] DONE: Improve this code to be able to load data on multiple datasets.
 - [ ] TODO: Test the new method of training the model in a dataset with multiple secrete files.
 - [ ] TODO: Improve code structure

+After testing this repo in the original dataset, the test error won't decrease after 1000 epoches.
+So I abandoned this repo.